Table of Contents

 next

-Next up, I’ll take a look at implementing the same tests using unittest, also sometimes referred to as PyUnit.
+Next up, I’ll take a look at implementing the same tests using unittest, the other test framework that’s part of the Python standard library.